mathiasverraes/15yearsddd/manuscript/alberto-brandolini/essay.md

 [^IYOETR]: If you're old enough to remember what _defrag_ used to be. ;-)

 [^IUTWHJTMMH]: I mighgt have used the word _'heuristic'_ here just to make Mathias Verraes happy.

+[^NCRTT]: Nobody can resist this temptation: _somebody is wrong here!_ I have to point it out immediately!
+In fact, EventStorming leverages this innate human behaviour and turns into a modelling propeller.